Welcome to our Community Garden

 Sustainable

-*minimal importing of resources
+* minimal importing of resources

-*re-use existing materials where possible
+* re-use existing materials where possible

-*where possible, re-use waste generated on site
+* where possible, re-use waste generated on site

 Organic

-*no artificial pesticides or herbicides
+* no artificial pesticides or herbicides

-*use of non-hybrid plant seeds
+* use of non-GMO seeds

-*naturally generated fertilisers
+* naturally generated fertilisers

 Bush-friendly

-*prevent weed infestation without harming wildlife
+* prevent weed infestation without harming wildlife

-*provide habitat for native fauna
+* provide habitat for native fauna

-*contain nutrients within beds
+* contain nutrients within garden beds

 Regular meetings are held every Wed and Saturday mornings, 9.30am @ Mowbray Place, Willoughby, NSW, 2068